Makoto Koichi

 Makoto Koichi (小市 眞琴, Koichi Makoto) is a Japanese voice actress affiliated with Tomorrow Jam.
 Starting off as a stage performer, she began voice acting in numerous video games and anime series, with her first main role being in the game Toys Drive.

 Biography

 Koichi was born in Nagano Prefecture and raised in Tokyo.
 She entered a high school with a theater department, where she gained experience performing on stage.
 Koichi was cast as Minami Iwasaki in a Lucky Star musical titled Lucky Star ≈ On Stage.
 She became interested in voice acting after watching the Lucky Star anime in order to study her character in the musical.
 In 2014, Koichi joined the voice acting agency Atomic Monkey, and voiced her first main character in the video game Toys Drive.
 In April 2021, Koichi left Atomic Monkey and moved to Stay Luck.
 In February 2023, she started hosting a radio program on Nippon Cultural Broadcasting's A&G block.
 In December 2024, Koichi moved to the talent agency Tomorrow Jam.

+Acting style and philosophy

+Koichi has a background in theatrical acting, which she credits as a major influence on her voice acting performances.
+In a May 2026 interview, she noted that her stage experience allows her to better understand character blocking and emotional resonance even when behind a microphone.
+Known for voicing young male characters, Koichi explained that her approach focuses on adjusting her breathing patterns and vocal energy rather than just lowering her pitch.
+She emphasizes the importance of raw emotional delivery in action sequences, often physically engaging during recording sessions to capture the intensity of her roles.